Sinetheta/why_space/README.md

-> :warning: **Quick and dirty code here**: This project is a coding challenge written on a strict timeline.
-Take this code with a grain of salt, but I would be happy to discuss any concerns.
+> :warning: **Quick and dirty code here**: This project is my submission to a [coding challenge](challenge.md). ~It was written on a strict timeline~ It was written with _some_ haste, but mostly I wanted to have fun.
+I'd be more than happy to discuss any part of this solution or my thoughts on the take-home challenge as presented to me.

 # WhySpace